terrierteam/pyterrier_dr/README.md

 ## FLEX Index

-A FLexible Embedding eXecution (FLEX) Index is a dense index format that allows for a variety of retrieval implementations (NumPy, FAISS, etc.) and algorithms (exhaustive, HNSW, etc.) to be tested.
+A FLexible EXecution (FLEX) Index is a dense index format that allows for a variety of retrieval implementations (NumPy, FAISS, etc.) and algorithms (exhaustive, HNSW, etc.) to be tested.
 In many cases, the same vector storage can be used across implementations and algorithms, saving considerably on disk space.